Stage S2 — Honest pair flow¶

 Shape B is therefore architecturally viable.
 The hook site exists in the right process, the sandbox allows the required primitives, and the client-side transport is standard enough for a Go HTTP/2 server to speak.

-The self-experiment does NOT tell us what the server side of
+The self-experiment did NOT tell us what the server side of the

-the conversation should look like — our listener never replies to
+conversation should look like — our listener never replied to CDS's

-CDS's first DATA frame, so the session stalls at that point.
+first DATA frame, so the session stalled at that point.
 Five

-research questions (Q1..Q5) are tracked in a dedicated standalone
+research questions (Q1..Q5) were tracked in a dedicated standalone

 file: plan-stage2-phase-c-queue.md.